schorlet/schorlet.github.io/invoke-a-google-cloud-function-with-a-service-account.md

 - You have created a service account that is granted the permission to invoke the function.
 - You need to invoke the function from outside GCP.

-When you restrict the ability to invoke a function. it can only be invoked by providing authentication credentials in the request.
+When you restrict the ability to invoke a function, it can only be invoked by providing authentication credentials in the request.

 As a developer, you can use the `gcloud` tool and test the function as follows:

 ```sh
 gcloud auth activate-service-account $SERVICE_ACCOUNT --key-file $KEY_FILE
 curl https://${REGION}-${PROJECT_ID}.cloudfunctions.net/${FUNCTION_NAME} \
 	-H "Authorization: bearer $(gcloud auth print-identity-token)"
 ```